How to solve Syllogism Questions for CAT

 In the end, we should get a figure as such:

-On analysing the final Venn Diagram, we can say that only conclusion b follows.
+On analyzing the final Venn Diagram, we can say that only conclusion b follows.
 Therefore, the correct option is (b).

-The Venn Diagram is practical and helps a student avoid conclusion.
-Using this two-step Venn Diagram, you can solve any syllogism question easily.
+The Venn Diagram is practical and helps students avoid conclusions.
+Using this two-step Venn Diagram, you can easily solve any syllogism question.
+If you want to know more about this type of question, you can contact us at bellCAT.

 The Analytical Method